 Jersey Law Course

-Becoming a Solicitor or Advocate in Jersey
+Becoming an Advocate or Solicitor/ Écrivain in Jersey

 Six core modules